 Addiction recovery appears to be beyond the grasp of many individuals suffering from drug dependency.
-In 2016, the Associated Press reported that nearly 50,000 Americans, the highest number to date, perished from drug overdoses during the previous year alone.
+In 2021, the U.S. experienced almost 107,000 drug overdose deaths, with more than 80,000 deaths related to opioids.

 1. Not Ready to Quit